Myndex/SAPC-APCA/documentation/APCAeasyIntro.md

 <img width="520" alt="demonstration showing a comparison of minimum passing contrasts for both APCA and WCAG 2.
 WCAG 2 is unreadable for dark mode" src="/images/DarkModeComparev2_2022.png">

-## Use-Case Ranges
+## _Use-Case Ranges_

 These general levels are usable without the need to reference a lookup table.
 APCA reports contrast as an Lc value (lightness contrast) from Lc 0 to ±Lc 106.
 For accessibility, Lc 15 is the point of invisibility for many users.
 This is especially true for thin lines or borders.
 Lc 90 is the preferred minimum for columns of body text.
 See [this on ranges](https://git.apcacontrast.com/documentation/APCA_in_a_Nutshell#use-case--size-ranges) for a more in-depth look.

 The values below based on the reference font Helvetica or Arial.

--   Lc 90 - Preferred level for fluent text and columns of body text with a font no smaller than 14px/weight 400 (normal).
+-   **Lc 90** - Preferred level for fluent text and columns of body text with a font no smaller than 14px/weight 400 (normal).

--   Lc 75 - The minimum level for columns of body text with a font no smaller than 18px/400.
+-   **Lc 75** - The minimum level for columns of body text with a font no smaller than 18px/400.
 Consider Lc 75 as a minimum for text where readability is important.

--   Lc 60 - The minimum level recommended for content text that is not body, column, or block text.
+-   **Lc 60** - The minimum level recommended for content text that is not body, column, or block text.
 In other words, text you want people to read.
 The minimums: 24px normal weight (400) or 16px/700 (bold).

--   Lc 45 - The minimum for larger, heavier text (36px normal weight or 24px bold) such as headlines.
+-   **Lc 45** - The minimum for larger, heavier text (36px normal weight or 24px bold) such as headlines.
 This is also the minimum for pictograms with fine details.

--   Lc 30 - The absolute minimum for any text not listed above.
+-   **Lc 30** - The absolute minimum for any text not listed above.
 This includes placeholder text and disabled element text.
 This is also the minimum for large/solid semantic & understandable non-text elements.

--   Lc 15 - The absolute minimum for any non-text that needs to be discernible and differentiable, and is no less than 5px in its smallest dimension.
+-   **Lc 15** - The absolute minimum for any non-text that needs to be discernible and differentiable, and is no less than 5px in its smallest dimension.
 This may include disabled large buttons.
 Designers should treat anything below this level as invisible.
 Less than Lc15 will not be visible for many users.
 Avoid less than Lc30 for anything important for the use, understanding, or interaction of the site.

-These define the basic minimum levels, what you might think of as A/AA in the old WCAG 2.
-For AAA, simply increase the contrast values by Lc 15.
+These define the basic minimum levels, what you might think of as A/AA in the old WCAG&nbsp;2.
+For AAA, simply increase the contrast values by Lc&nbsp;15.

-Dark Mode Maximum: Lc -90 for large fonts (preliminary).
+Dark Mode Maximum: Lc&nbsp;-90 for large fonts _(preliminary)_.

-## Range-Based Scoring
+## _Range-Based Scoring_

-APCA as the candidate for WCAG 3 is still in development.
+APCA as the candidate for WCAG&nbsp;3 is still in development.
 It includes a range-based conformance system.
 While APCA considers many factors, it is simple enough to be fully automated.
-APCA does not rely on an arbitrary pass/fail binary scoring, nor brute forced thresholds.
+APCA does not rely on an arbitrary pass/fail binary scoring, nor brute-forced thresholds.

-The approach improves design flexibility and readability at the same time.
-Readability is improved by increasing contrast for body text where it is most needed.
-Design flexibility is achieved by relaxing contrast for large non-text elements.
+The approach improves design flexibility _and_ readability _at the same time_. **Readability is improved** by increasing contrast for body text, where it is most needed. **Design flexibility is achieved** by relaxing contrast for large non-text elements.
 Large/thick elements do not need brute-force contrast levels, due to their larger size.

-The demonstrator tool provides real-time updates of minimum font size & weight vs contrast. [apcacontrast.com](https://apcacontrast.com/) Click on the color patches to bring up a color-picker, or enter a hex or RGB value, or use the sliders.
+The demonstrator tool provides real-time updates of minimum font size & weight vs $`Lc`$ lightness-contrast. [**apcacontrast.com**](https://apcacontrast.com/) The tool has several ways to enter a color.
+Click on the color patches to bring up a color-picker, enter a hex value or an RGB value, or use the sliders.
 The text color supports alpha.
+A negative $`Lc`$ value, such as $`Lc -60`$ means the text is lighter than the background.
+A positive value $`Lc 60`$ means the text is darker than the background (light mode).

 We hope this clarifies the advantages of a perceptually uniform range-based contrast model.
 APCA enables content with improved visual readability---we can make reading fun again!